There are many compelling reasons to choose a career in academia. Here are our top 10.

 7. Collaboration Opportunities

 The university environment promotes cross-disciplinary thinking and research and makes it easy to approach and collaborate with experts on just about any topic.
-They might be working just a few doors down from you!

 9. Have a Long-Term Impact

-In academia you have less pressure to hit certain short-term deadlines and that allows you to take a long-term approach to problem solving.
+In academia you have less pressure to hit certain short-term deadlines which allows you to take a long-term approach to problem solving.
 You can focus on finding the best solution, not the one that will work for right now.
 This means academics usually tackle bigger problems that can have a lasting impact on the field.

 Opportunities for travel abound in academia starting at the graduate student level.
 Academics usually attend national or international conferences a couple times a year.
 In certain disciplines, you might have the chance to research or do fieldwork for an extended period of time in another country.